EMPAT94/empat94.github.io/_gs/tutorial.md

 `fireball =`

-Holy Sh+t!
+'Holy Shit!
 Is this awesome or what?
 Editing with literal thoughts.
-These guys have achieved *perfection* itself!
+These guys have achieved *perfection* itself!'

 It took me a minute to wrap my head around this, but eventually, I calmed down.
 I looked at the float spell again.
 It took an argument of 'o'.
 'Perhaps I could give a target to the fireball with an argument?
 How do I actually throw a ball of fire anyway?
 Wish there was a manual page I could refer to - man, do I miss the internet!
 Oh wait, I have a literal AI chatbot by my side.
 Let's see if I can scrape something out of her.
 It is only a matter of asking the right questions!'